 “Canby!” announced the driver.

-the horizon was scattered with islands and a headland rose up in the southeast. pleasure boats dotted the bay to Birke’s right and a particularly stately home stood on a hill at the edge of the forest. in the northeast, working boats motored away from Canby where the horizon opened wider. the northeastern shore was markedly untamed; shacks in varying states of disrepair gave way to forest. a few shacks had dinghies or small patches of green space between them and the sea, but most were only separated from the crashing waves by granite boulders and large chunks of concrete, some with the rebar still poking out. inland from the shacks was a rectangular concrete crater - a foundation overgrown with weeds, beyond which was a neat line of narrow houses.
+The horizon was scattered with islands and a headland rose up in the southeast.
+Pleasure boats dotted the bay to Birke’s right and a stately home stood on a hill at the edge of the forest.
+In the northeast, working boats motored away from Canby where the horizon opened wider.
+The northeastern shore was markedly untamed.
+There, shacks in varying states of disrepair gave way to forest.
+A few shacks had dinghies or small patches of green space between them and the sea, but most were only separated from the crashing waves by granite boulders and large chunks of concrete, some with rebar poking out.
+Inland from the shacks was a rectangular concrete crater - a foundation overgrown with weeds, beyond which was a neat line of narrow houses.

-the man’s dark beige face was contorted in pain as he shook his head. “p-please, st-” he coughed. he raised his arms, which were scratched and covered in dirt and blood. “p-pl-” he tried, and waved meekly.
+The man’s dark beige face was contorted in pain as he shook his head.
+“P-please, sto-” he coughed.
+He raised his arms, which were scratched and covered in dirt and blood.
+“P-pl-” he tried, and waved meekly.

-“sh-shattered,” said the man. sweat glistened on his face. “in th-the bay.”
+“Sh-shattered,” said the man.
+Sweat glistened on his face.
+“In the bay.”